cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Scans/_index.md

 {{% image src="/deepdive/scans/11_ScheduledScansView.png" alt="Scheduled Scans View - Targets" %}}

-Information about scan statuses, transitions, and progress tracking can be found [here].
+Further information about scan statuses, transitions, and progress tracking can be found [here].

+#### Scan Profiles

+{{% image src="/deepdive/scans/ScanProfiles.png" alt="Scan Profiles" %}}

+Scan profiles determine how a target gets scanned and are specific to the target's type (e.g. Web or API).
+In simple terms: They establish the desired balance between speed and accuracy of a scan.
+While we won't go into details here, you can find a description for every scan profile in the corresponding dropdown.

 ### Scan Results